vocion/vocion-core/README.md

 ### Deploy to production

 During the build process, the database migration is automatically executed.
 So, you don't need to run the migration manually.
-But, in your environment variable, `DATABASE_URL` and `DATABASE_AUTH_TOKEN` need to be defined.
+But, in your environment variable, `DATABASE_URL` need to be defined.

 Then, you can generate a production build with: